 She sure was a canny old bird.
 She knew that I’d sell myself.

 I stuck my nose into every nook and cranny.
 She sure was clean.
 All the personal stuff had been cleared out and the food larders were empty, but there were some pots, pans, plates, bowls and miscellaneous kitchen stuff still present.
 I found plenty of cleaning supplies in a couple of plastic buckets.
-There was a little sink and a hand spray nozzle to shower with in the head.
+There was a little sink and a hand spray nozzle to shower within the head.
 I looked at the drain in the floor and wondered where it went.
 Back in the main cabin I eyed a long cabinet that looked out-of-place.
 The advertising literature showed that space as being an upper bunk.
 Curious, I looked inside.
 It was partially full of big canvas bags and bundles of rope.
 Hunh.
 The sail locker had been moved from the stern to here.
-It blocked some of the light from the main cabin's port-holes.
-However the overhead was painted bright white and since the actual port wasn't covered the light coming in reflected back down.
+It blocked some of the light from the main cabin’s port-holes.
+However the overhead was painted bright white and since the actual port-hole wasn’t covered the light coming in reflected back down.

 The bilge was a little damp but had no real standing water.
 The chain locker and anchor were at the bow.
 There was no anchor winch.
 She steered with a wheel rather than a tiller and there was a big covered compass fastened to the top of the post.
 I sat down with the paperwork.